 Morse telegraphy became the standard method of electrical communication in both the United States and Europe due to its simplicity and ability to work on inferior quality wires.
-In 1851, countries in Europe adopted a new code known as "continental" or "international" code.
-This new code was a modification of the original Morse and became the standard for all telegraph work except in North America where the original Morse was used on all landline circuits .
+In 1851, countries in Europe adopted a new code known as the "continental" or "international" code.
+This new code was a modification of the original Morse.
+It became the standard for all telegraph work except in North America, where the original Morse was used on all landline circuits.

-Popov, devoted to exploration of high frequency electrical phenomena, was a Russian physicist.
-He is celebrated in his homeland and eastern European countries as the inventor of radio.
+Popov, devoted to the exploration of high frequency electrical phenomena, was a Russian physicist.
+He is celebrated in his homeland and eastern European countries as the inventor of the radio.

 Evidently he built his first radio receiver, a lightning detector (1895), without knowledge of the contemporary work of the Italian inventor Guglielmo Marconi.

-None of them, however, could suggest any plausible practical application for their discoveries.
+However, none of them could suggest any plausible practical application for their discoveries.
 Popov was the first one to put all the accumulated knowledge to use.

 Popov first announced creating a radio receiving set on May 7, 1895, at the Russian Physicochemical Society in St-Petersburg.
 This day was officially recognized as the Day of Radio in Russia.
 Popov presented a device which could receive and process both electro-magnetic and radio waves.
-The variations were produced by the Hertz oscillator.
+The Hertz oscillator produced the variations.

-According to Western sources, Guglielmo Marconi, an Italian scientist was the inventor of radio.
-He first announced the possibility of the wireless telegraph in June, 1896, three months after Popov's experiment.
-By 1899 he flashed the first wireless signal across the English Channel and two years later received the letter 'S', telegraphed from England to Newfoundland.
+According to Western sources, Guglielmo Marconi, an Italian scientist, was the radio's inventor.
+He first announced the possibility of the wireless telegraph in June 1896, three months after Popov's experiment.
+By 1899 he flashed the first wireless signal across the English Channel and two years later received the letter 'S,' telegraphed from England to Newfoundland.